 The addiction treatment community has several ways in which to treat a drug addiction.
 At Connecticut Center for Recovery, we utilize evidenced-based treatments to treat addiction.
 One of the ways we treat drug addiction at our Connecticut drug rehab, is by providing dual-diagnosis treatment.
 Often, Individuals struggling with drug addiction have underlying mental health issues that need to be addressed.
-We treat these root cause problems while teaching our clients healthy and effective ways to cope with life stressors.
+At our drug rehab in Greenwich CT, we treat these root cause problems while teaching our clients healthy and effective ways to cope with life stressors.
 We also offer a holistic method that incorporates the 12-step program.

 The Most Common Drug Addictions